wirzka/cipherhound/README.md

 ![Cipherhound](/img/cipherhound.png)

 # Cipherhound
-Cipherhound is a tool to automate and speed up the information gathering process to retrieve SSL/TLS certificates' details in order to compare them with the latest [AgID's guideline](https://www.agid.gov.it/it/sicurezza/tls-e-cipher-suite).
-For those who are not familiar with AgID, as it is stated on its website, it is the technical agency for the Presidency of the Council of Ministers (Italy).
+Cipherhound is a tool to automate and speed up the information gathering of SSL/TLS certificates’ details to compare them with the latest [AgID guidelines](https://www.agid.gov.it/it/sicurezza/tls-e-cipher-suite).
+For those who are not familiar with AgID, as you can find on its website, it is the technical agency for the Presidency of the Council of Ministers (Italy).

-I know that there is a plethora of well written and stable applications that could do it, but I like to struggle a bit and I decided to create mine.
+I know there is a plethora of well-written and stable applications that could do it, but I like to struggle a bit and I created mine.

-That's why Cipherhound's been born.
+That’s why Cipherhound’s been born.
 ## TOC
 - [Prerequisites & dependecies](#prerequisites--dependecies)
 - [Installation](#installation)